-Ideas can come from many different places, channels and people.
-That’s why it is important to make sure you can effectively capture and manage these ideas in a centralized manner that will allow relevant team members to review and evaluate these ideas.
-This process is also known as project pipeline management.
-Producing an idea backlog lets you store up all these valuable ideas, even if you won’t be able to execute them immediately.
-A golden idea may just be waiting for the right timing so make sure you don’t lose those ideas!
+Ideas can come from many different places, channels, and people.
+That’s why it is important to make sure you can effectively capture and manage these ideas in a central location, so you can review and evaluate these ideas.
+Most project managers call this project pipeline management.
+Producing an idea backlog allows you store up valuable ideas, even if you won’t execute them immediately.

 However, idea management is not simply collecting the ideas.
-It’s also about fostering the right environments, cultures and practices that fosters more open-minded thinking and corporate sharing of information.
+It’s also about fostering the right environments, cultures, and practices that encourage creative thinking and sharing of ideas.
 This has the added long-term benefit of improving collaboration and communication with teams across the organisation.

 2. Product Specification

 Once you’ve captured ideas and selected your best ones, the next step is to provide general details.
-Product specification are not lengthy or highly technical and they aim to answer three questions:
+Product specification are not lengthy or highly technical.
+Instead, they aim to answer three questions:

 - What are we building and why are we making it?